‘Blessedly Bound’ is so bewitching,I found it hard to put down.

 I cannot recommend these books highly enough.

-‘Sweet Vengeance’ delivers a fabulous blend of magic, vampires, fantasy, and mystery, and is a great story written with humour and flair.
-It’s a fabulous read for 18+ readers.
+These books deliver a fabulous blend of magic, vampires, shifters, fantasy, and mystery.
+In them, you will find a great story written with humour and flair that are fabulous reading for 18+ readers.